 The AO VOD Backend is the combination of services the AO has to provide in order for VOD over IP services to work, as described in the ROTV and AIDTV Architecture.

-The AO – VOD-Link will be used for connecting the provided services and components with the AO VOD Backend.
-This will be a separate NNI link between and the AO as described in the Specification and Certification BB and VOD IP Interconnect document.
+The AO – VOD-Link will be used for connecting the Wyre provided services and components with the AO VOD Backend.
+This will be a separate NNI link between Wyre and the AO as described in the Specification and Certification BB and VOD IP Interconnect document.

 CMTS (NE.G11)